Sal Bibbo: Coaching career

 Following his retirement Bibbo rejoined former side Reading as a goalkeeping coach on an initial part-time basis before signing full-time in 2006.
 He signed a new 12-month rolling contract in June 2010 and has also coached at the Nike Academy.

-From the summer of 2019, Bibbo also became the goalkeeper coach of Arsenal's U-23 team.
+In the summer of 2019, Bibbo became the goalkeeping coach of Arsenal's first team.
+After Mikel Arteta was appointed as club head-coach in December 2019, Bibbo stayed to work with new goalkeeping coach Iñaki Caña.
+He left the role in summer 2020.

+On 21 November 2023, Bibbo was appointed as goalkeeping coach at Sheffield Wednesday.

+On 3 July 2025, Bibbo joined Rangers as their goalkeeper coach.